cternes/openkeepass/README.md

 - Reading and writing support for KeePass 2.x
 - Password or Keyfile credentials: openkeepass can open password protected databases as well as keyfile protected databases.
+- Android Support: Will run on Android devices.
 - Easy to learn API: openkeepass has a simple API with convenient methods that makes it easy to read data from a KeePass database.
 - Very lean: openkeepass tries to keep the necessary dependencies to an absolute minimum.
 - Backward compatible until Java 6